prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 ## Why

-When running large, multi-zone clusters, prometheus scraping can lead to an increase in inter-zone traffic costs.
-The current sharding mechanics will allow multiple instances of prometheus to run, but as the `__address__` label is hard coded, all instances will always fetch all zones.
+When running large, multi-zone clusters, Prometheus scraping can lead to an increase in inter-zone traffic costs.
+A solution would be to deploy 1 Prometheus shard per zone and configure each shard to scrape only the targets local to its zone.
+The current sharding implementation can't solve the issue though.
+While it's possible to customize the label (`__address__` by default) used for distributing the targets to the Prometheus instances, there's no way to configure a single Prometheus resource so that each shard is bound to a specific zone.

-It is not sufficient to simply switch this label with another label, as multiple prometheus instances per zone might be required.
-Furthermore we must be able to calculate the "assignment" of a specific instance to a zone, and that assignment must be stable.

 ## Goals